postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 Property | Description
 --- | ---
 `description` | An optional description of the rule.
-It will be shown in the API governance settings you provide one.
+If you provide one, it will be shown in the configurable rules page for either API Governance or API Security.
 `message` | If the rule is triggered, the list of rule violations will contain the `message`, used in Postman as the name of the rule.
 This message aims to help users solve the problem.
 Keep it as short and meaningful as possible.
 It can contain optional placeholders: <br><ul><li>`{{error}}` - The error message returned by `function`.</li><li>`{{description}}` - The description of the rule.</li><li>`{{path}}` - The path of the error (the last element is the `property` below).</li><li>`{{property}}` - The name of the property causing the error.
 This is useful when `given` returns many different property names or when `then` is a list that uses multiple `fields`).</li><li>`{{value}}` - The value causing the error.</li></ul><br> If `message` isn't provided, the `description` is used instead.
 And if `description` isn't available, the rule's key (in `rules`) is used.
 `severity` | The severity of the problem detected by the rule.
 The possible values are `error`, `warn` (default), `info`, and `hint`.
 These values can be used as follows: <br><ul><li>`error` - An obvious error that must be fixed.
 Something is going against guidelines.</li><li>`warn` - A possible error.
 If it's an error, it must be fixed.
 Some deviation on specific rules may be tolerated, like a `POST` without a body.</li><li>`info`: Something that could possibly be improved.
 An optional pattern defined in the guidelines could be applied.</li><li>`hint` - Something to be discussed during an API design review.</li></ul>
 `formats` | The list of document formats to which the rule will be applied.
 The accepted values are: <br><ul><li>`oas2` - Targets OpenAPI (Swagger) documents</li><li>`oas3` - Targets OpenAPI 3.x documents (3.0 and 3.1)</li><li>`oas3_0` - Targets OpenAPI 3.0 documents</li><li>`oas3_1` - Targets OpenAPI 3.1 documents</li></ul><br> By default, a rule will target all versions 2 and 3.x (the default value is `[oas2,oas3]`).